 As Soon as Possible

 Interview Real Estate Agents: Finding the right real estate agent isn’t a one-and-done process.
 That’s why the sooner you start, the better.
 Don’t waste your time on someone who only sells a handful of homes a year.
 You need a pro who inspires you with confidence and has a proven track record for getting top dollar for homes.
-Look for a high-octane agent who closes a minimum of 35 home transactions per year and has at least four years of real estate experience.

 Local experts you can trust.Find an ELP

 Make a Plan: Once you have a partner, you need a plan.
 Before you roll up your sleeves and get to work, Dawn suggests making a list of all your to-dos.
 This enables you to break the process down into bite-sized chunks so you don’t feel overwhelmed.
 Work with your agent to set priorities, then focus on knocking out one task at a time.

 Start Packing: This is where the going gets tough.
 It’s time to part with your stuff—but only for a little while.
 Take a look around and decide what you can live without until your home sells.
 Rent a storage unit if you have to.
 Just pack it up and get it out so you can make room for buyers.
 Here’s an added bonus: The rest of the work will be much easier with less stuff clogging your corners!

 Uncover Issues: Want to beat buyers to the punch list?
 Get a pre-sale home inspection.
 Of course, your buyer’s home inspector will still find things that need to be done.
 But being proactive enables you to identify potential deal breakers so you can adjust your timeline and budget accordingly.
 “If you need to deal with something really profound, it may change some of the other things you’ve got to do,” Dawn says.